Tips for Raising Your Child to Be Bilingual

 In the past, many families didn’t have access to second-language education until their child entered high school.
 And, even then, the options were often slim.
 But with the rise of online school, many children can receive second-language education at a much earlier age—and the choices are wider than ever before.

-For example, at Connections Academy, the curriculum allows your child to choose courses in Mandarin Chinese, Japanese, German, and Latin as well as courses in the more traditional French and Spanish.
+At Connections Academy, our curriculum allows your child to choose courses in Mandarin Chinese, Japanese, German, Latin, French, and Spanish.
 When children learn a language online, they have an incredible opportunity to immerse themselves in that language, receiving expert guidance from teachers along the way.
 And, since Connections Academy is a public school, the world-language courses are tuition-free and available to most families across the U.S.

 E-guide for Connections Academy with a green background and a graphic of a laptop with the purple eGuide.